bgaze/laravel-crud/README.md

 6. Register controller routes.
 7. Create CRUD views and model forms.

-Sticking to the framework conventions, I believe that this process can be automated a lot to produce a generic functionnal CRUD that we just need to customize, keeping the focus on the application logic.
+I believe that this process can be automated a lot to produce a generic functionnal CRUD that we just need to customize, keeping the focus on the application logic.

-The key for that is to define the Model table fields, from whom a lot of things can be deducted.
+The key for that is to define the Model table fields from whom, sticking to the framework conventions, a lot of things can be deducted.
 For instance request rules (a non-nullable field is required) or form fields (an enum field is often a select).

-But even if the logic behind CRUD generation will be almost the same, the files to generate can vary a lot depending on the tools used.
+But even if CRUD generation logic will be almost the same, the files to generate can vary a lot depending on the tools used.
 For instance, using classic HTML or Vue.js, a CRUD files will be very different.

 So this package goals are to provide: